-Noah Kagan built two multi-million dollar online businesses before turning 28.
-He also looks great in orange.
-(Photo: Laughing Squid)
+Noah Kagan built three multi-million dollar online businesses before turning 28.
+He also looks great in green.
+(Photo: Brandon Wells)

 I first met Noah Kagan over rain and strong espressos at Red Rock Coffee in Mountain View, CA. It was 2007.
 We were both in hoodies, had a shared penchant for the F-bomb and burritos, all of which led to a caffeine-infused mindmeld.

 The matchmaker then introducing us was the prophetic and profane Dave McClure, General Partner of 500 Start-ups, which is now headquartered just down the street from Red Rock.

 Mr. Noah has quite the start-up resume.

 - Founder of Sumo, free marketing tools that help websites get more traffic (500,000 users)